 3. Bring along some sing-along music.
 Although your kids may groan at first when you start singing, they’ll soon join in, especially if the songs are either well-known, absurd or “gross.”
 Think of your own childhood favorites, or camp songs.
 Singing can really help to pass the time, and creates happy memories later on.

-To help cut costs, you can even record your own CDs?
+To help cut costs when traveling with kids , you can even record your own CDs?
 If the kids don’t know the words, create sing-along books for everyone by typing them in your Word processing program and printing them out.

 4. Create a goodie-bag.
 Good ideas are travel toys and games, bubbles, inexpensive art books and pencils, even the latest in collectible cards or action figures.
 (To save money, look for seasonal sales or buy something every payday.)

 To cut down on arguments about sharing, you can set a time limit for playing with each game, before everyone has to switch.
 Individual presents can be wrapped or not, and given out at whatever schedule fits your needs and your kids’ boredom levels.
-You can even choose particular games for particular stops, such as bubbles, Frisbees or small balls, which will encourage running off energy.
+You can even choose particular games for particular stops, such as bubbles, Frisbees or small balls, which will encourage running off energy on your family vacation.

 6. If your trip is going to include a lot of sightseeing, pack a backpack with sweaters, hats, swimsuits (if in season), extra socks and even towels, in case anyone gets wet — accidentally or on purpose.
 Keep the backpack in your trunk, so you can just grab it and go.
 Most kids, if given the chance when near water, will really enjoy getting wet, and it saves on the wear and tear of your vehicle if you plan ahead.